k1ssndr/turin2025/_pages/workshop.md

 ======

 -	Cord Friebe (University of Siegen): Is the expanding universe a fundamental process?
--	Spyridon Α. Koutroufinis (Technische Universität Berlin): Limits to system theoretical accounts of organism – some processual alternatives
+-	Spyridon Α. Koutroufinis (Technische Universität Berlin): Can organisms be understood ontologically appropriately through neo-mechanistic thinking?
+A process-metaphysical perspective.
 -	Emilia Margoni (University of Geneva, University of Pisa/Firenze): Meeting at the crossroads: foundational physics and process thinking
 -	Anna-Lisa Nußbaum (University of Siegen): Temporally expanding wholes in the Growing-Block universe
 -	Vesselin Petrov (Bulgarian Academy of Sciences): Dynamic Methodology for the Philosophy of Education